Home sales for Vancouver Real Estate Market Report March 2019 as reported by Ashley Smith, REBGV president.

 With having an ample supply of statistics for sold and active properties, I can best help you with an offering price that would most likely get you the property you want – on your terms and conditions.
 Let’s start this process today, reach out to me now to discuss your options.

 What Does this Mean if you are Selling a Property in Vancouver?

-Think back to 3 years ago when anything and everything that went on the market for detached single family homes, sold.
+Think back to 4 years ago when anything and everything that went on the market for detached single family homes, sold.
 That market has changed today, many home owners are now staging their property to get its full potential value.
-On average, detached single family homes are selling for 95.5% of the asking price.
-Condos and Townhouses are experiencing more interest than detached single family homes due to affordability.
+On average, detached single family homes are selling for 95.1% of the asking price.
+Condos and Townhouses (96.7%) are experiencing more interest than detached single family houses due to affordability.

 Real Estate Terms You Should Know

 Home Price Index*?

 The MLS® Home Price Index is modelled on the Consumer Price Index which measures the rate of price change for a basket of goods and services including food, clothing, shelter, and transportation.